Leroy Edwards: Three-second rule

 Edwards is generally recognized as the player responsible for the implementation of the three-second rule.
 Enacted in 1936, it was originally designed to limit rough play near the basket.
 The rule limits the time players can remain in the area in front of the basket known as the "paint" or free-throw lane.
 The rule has been modified and is still used today.

 Early exit

-In a different game that season, Edwards set another college basketball record, scoring 34 points against Creighton University.
+In a different game that season, Edwards set another college basketball record, scoring 34 points against Creighton University, which was a Kentucky record for 15 years.
 After coach Adolph Rupp's retirement in 1972 he was asked who was the best center he had ever seen play the game and his answer was Leroy Edwards.
 He said Edwards was the strongest player that he ever coached and he played above the rim.
 Edwards, selected to the First Team All-Southeastern Conference, was also named the Helms Athletic Foundation National College Player of the Year.
 Edwards left the University of Kentucky after just his sophomore year—an extremely rare decision for basketball players during that era—to start what would become an historical professional basketball career.